 Predicting the value of stock market assets is a challenge investigated by numerous researchers.
-One of the reasons for addressing this challenge is the controversy of the efficient market hypothesis [17], which claims that stocks are always traded at their fair value.
+One of the reasons for addressing this challenge is the controversy of the efficient market hypothesis [18], which claims that stocks are always traded at their fair value.
 Based on this market theory, claiming that it is not possible for investors to buy undervalued stocks or sell stocks for overestimated prices, it is impossible for traders to consistently outperform the average market returns.
 This hypothesis is based on the assumption that financial markets are informationally efficient (i.e., that stock prices always reflect all the relevant information at investment time).
-The unpredictable nature of stock market prices was first investigated by Regnault [51] and later by Bachelier [4].
-Fama [17], who proposed the efficient market hypothesis, also claimed that stock price movement is unpredictable and that past price movements cannot be used to forecast future stock prices.
+The unpredictable nature of stock market prices was first investigated by Regnault [53] and later by Bachelier [4].
+Fama [18], who proposed the efficient market hypothesis, also claimed that stock price movement is unpredictable and that past price movements cannot be used to forecast future stock prices.
+However, as the efficient market hypothesis is controversial, researchers from various disciplines (including economists, statisticians, finance experts, and data miners) have been investigating the means to predict future stock market prices.
+The findings vary: from those claiming that stock market prices are not predictable to those presenting opposite conclusions [10, 35].